 Wing flapping in situ, head craning, head-turning, and head bobbing.
 Move further out if you see these signs to avoid causing a mass exodus of birds.

-Cliff nesting sea birds such as Guillemots, Razorbills and Kittiwakes are most vulnerable when the adults are hatching the eggs and foster their young chicks.
-If they are suddenly scared from the ledges they may lose their young, which may fall or be taken by predators.
+Cliff-nesting sea birds such as Guillemots, Razorbills and Kittiwakes are most vulnerable when the adults hatch the eggs and foster their young chicks.
+If they are suddenly scared from the ledges, they may lose their young, which may fall or be taken by predators.

-The sea bird breeding season in Jersey is between 1st February to 15th July when sea birds come ashore to nest.
-Sensitive sites include steep cliffs and caves.
+The sea bird breeding season in Jersey is between the 1st of February and to 15th of July when sea birds come ashore to nest.
+Sensitive sites include cliffs and caves.
 The vulnerable time is mid-May to early July.
 Move by quietly and steadily so as not to panic the birds.

-Puffins: Puffin numbers have fallen sharply on Jersey.
+Puffins: Puffin numbers have fallen sharply in Jersey.
 Rats and land-based disturbance seem to be the principal cause coupled with changes in the food supply.

-A voluntary stay clear zone is in operation from Greve de Lecq to Plemont during the Puffin breeding season.
-However, fishing craft and local shotgun clubs are allowed to continue to use the area so disturbance is continuing.
-Sadly the numbers continue to decline and in 2012 just 6 Puffin were recorded nesting on Jersey.
-However, in 2018 12 were spotted so it’s not all bad news!
+A voluntary stay-clear zone operates from Greve de Lecq to Plemont during the Puffin breeding season.
+However, fishing craft and local shotgun clubs are allowed to continue using the area, so disturbance continues.
+Sadly the numbers continue to decline, and in 2022 just eight puffins were nesting in Jersey.
 Sea bird protection zone Plemont to Greve de Lecq.